SDGforskning/sdg-strings/SDG03_query_action_WoS.md

       )
       AND
           (
-            ("mortality" OR "death$" OR "fatalities" OR "fatal" OR "deadly" OR "morbidity" OR "injury" OR "injuries" OR "road trauma$" OR "RTI" OR "RTIs" )
+            ("mortality" OR "death$" OR "fatal*" OR "deadly" OR "morbidity" OR "injur*" OR "road trauma$" OR "RTI" OR "RTIs" )
             NEAR/5
                 ("prevent$" OR "preventing" OR "prevention" OR "prevented" OR "combat*" OR "tackl*" OR "fight*"